informalsystems/sovereign-ibc/docs/DataRequirements.md

   1. To obtain packet events that occurred during a range of heights at or before a specified height.
 Required because rollup state does not store the full packet data which is needed to build and relay the packet messages.
+     This endpoint is used to build and relay packet messages, especially for indexing pending packets, where we intend to rely on a `packet_key`.
+This `packet_key` will be a commitment hash, derived from the IBC `send_packet` or `write_acknowledgement` events.
      - Pattern:
        - Should allow specifying `start_height`, `end_height` and `event_key` as
-         params to filter the events out of the following range:
-         - `height > start_height && height <= end_height`
+         params to filter the events out of the range `height > start_height && height <= end_height`
        - Used relatively often, on start and then for every `z` blocks, where `clear_interval = z` (default `z = 100`).
-       - This is specifically used to index events related to pending packets, utilizing a `packet_key`.
-This `packet_key` itself is a commitment hash derived from the IBC `send_packet` or `write_acknowledgement` events.
      - Priority: High

   2. To obtain client update events: (a) for the misbehavior detection task, and